Skip to main content

 Until then, what else can we do besides changing our laws?
 To start with, there are a few actions cyclists can take to protect themselves:

-- Ride with a camera.
+• Ride with a camera.
 This is practically a necessity these days.
 Cameras can record exactly what happened on your ride, and if you are hit by a car (or even if you are the victim of a crime), the evidence can be used in court.
 When Sheriff’s Deputy Andrew Wood drifted into the bike lane and hit Milt Olin from behind, he claimed that Olin had suddenly swerved into his path.
 There’s a very good chance he would have gotten away with that explanation, but he didn’t because witnesses saw what really happened.
 Riding with a camera is like always having a witness with you, ready to testify about what really happened.
 If you don’t ride with a camera now, consider getting one.

-- Ride with a mirror.
+• Ride with a mirror.
 If you ride with a mirror, you can see what is behind you, including drivers who are about to hit you because they’re not watching the road.

-- If you’ve been hit by a car, assume that the driver was distracted.
+• If you’ve been hit by a car, assume that the driver was distracted.
 Assuming that the driver was distracted doesn’t mean that the driver was actually distracted.
 It just means that you (or in the worst of circumstances, your survivors) should never assume that the driver was paying attention to the road.
 Instead, you should look for evidence that the driver was using his or her cell phone while driving.
 Your attorney will be able to obtain second-by-second data from the driver’s cell phone provider that shows whether the driver was using the phone or texting, and when.
 Here’s why: Remember Los Angeles Sheriff’s Deputy Andrew Wood?
 He told investigators that he had been texting, but only while stopped at a traffic light.
 The District Attorney inspected a minute-by-minute record of Deputy Wood’s cell phone, and concluded that Deputy Wood was telling the truth.
 However, the attorney representing Milt Olin’s family obtained the second-by-second record of Deputy Wood’s cell phone, and discovered that Deputy Wood had lied—he had been texting while driving seconds before the crash.
 The takeaway from this is that you cannot trust what the driver claims.
 It’s absolutely necessary to obtain the second-by-second cell phone records of the driver.

 There’s one other interesting avenue to solving this problem, and it comes in the form of tech solutions to a tech problem.
-One of the best is a product called Cellcontrol, which prevents the driver’s phone form receiving or sending texts while the car is being driven, while leaving the phones of passengers active.
+One of the best is a product called Cellcontrol, which prevents the driver’s phone from receiving or sending texts while the car is being driven, while leaving the phones of passengers active.
 Another product called Groove blocks incoming and outgoing messages, while allowing apps like navigation and music streaming to continue functioning.

 Service providers and Google are coming up with their own apps to address cell phone use while driving, and there are several new tech features to help drivers stay on the road.